hendrtd/comp-2210/docs/modules/m0/hands-on/ide.md

 [Atom](https://atom.io/) is implemented using web technologies (Chromium, JavaScript, CoffeeScript, etc.) and sacrifices speed for extreme customization capabilities ("hackable" is the term used by its developers).
 Atom is an open-source project developed by GitHub and maintained by a large developer base.
 Atom is completely free.

 Both Sublime and Atom are supported by extensive package managers that allow features to be added and removed.
-Some collections of features can offer a level of tool integration that approaches a simple IDE.s
+Certain collections of features can offer a level of tool integration that can feel like a simple IDE.

 #### Vim and Emacs